© Crown copyright 2020

 - information on business plans or loan applications

-3.4 What if my future turnover rises above my forecast?
+3.4 If your future turnover rises above your forecast

 If your forecast turns out to be too low, we will not penalise you provided there were reasonable grounds for what you forecast.
 So it is sensible to keep a record of the figures you used to calculate your future turnover.

 If your forecast had no reasonable basis, HMRC may exclude you from the scheme immediately, or from the date your ineligible use began.

 3.5 If your turnover rises after joining the scheme

 You will cease to be eligible to use the scheme if the total value of your income for the year ending is more than £230,000.